Christopher A. Seeger

 Christopher A. Seeger is an American lawyer who specializes in multidistrict mass tort and class action litigation.
-He received the most multidistrict litigation (MDL) appointments of any lawyer between 2016 and 2019 according to an 2020 ALM study.
+He received the most multidistrict litigation (MDL) appointments of any lawyer between 2016 and 2019 according to a 2020 ALM study.
 Seeger is a founding partner of the firm Seeger Weiss LLP.

 Early life

 A native of New York City, Seeger is the son of a union carpenter and a homemaker.
 He pursued an amateur boxing career until he was 22.
 Seeger worked as a carpenter before beginning his undergraduate studies at Hunter College.

 Seeger graduated summa cum laude from Hunter in 1987, and magna cum laude from Benjamin N. Cardozo School of Law in 1990.
 While in law school, he served as managing editor of the Cardozo Law Review.